Liloy

-Liloy, officially the Municipality of Liloy (Lungsod sa Liloy; Subanen: Benwa Liloy; Chavacano: Municipalidad de Liloy; Bayan ng Liloy), is a 3rd class municipality in the province of Zamboanga del Norte, Philippines.
-According to the 2020 census, it has a population of 42,213 people.
+Liloy, officially the Municipality of Liloy (Lungsod sa Liloy; Subanen: Benwa Liloy; Chavacano: Municipalidad de Liloy; Bayan ng Liloy), is a municipality in the province of Zamboanga del Norte, Philippines.
+According to the 2024 census, it has a population of 41,881 people.

 Liloy is mainly an agricultural community with an economy that relies mostly on crop production such as corn, rice, coconuts, peanuts, and root crops.
 It is known as the "Peanut Capital of Zamboanga del Norte".

 History

-Before its municipal jurisdiction, Liloy was once a barrio of the municipality of Sindangan.
-By virtue of Executive Order No. 469 issued by President Elpidio Quirino on August 22, 1951, it became an independent municipal corporation, although the municipal officials were not yet organized.
-The municipality was inaugurated on December 16 of the same year.
+Before its municipal jurisdiction, Liloy was once a barrio of the municipality of Sindangan in the old Zamboanga province.
+By virtue of Executive Order No. 469 issued by President Elpidio Quirino on August 22, 1951, the municipality of Liloy was organized, separated from Sindangan.
+The municipality contains Barrio Liloy, designated as the seat of the government, and eight sitios.
+It was inaugurated on December 16 of the same year.
 The first municipal mayor of Liloy was Arsenia Almonte Teves.

+The seat of the municipal government had been transferred at least twice—to Timan and to Upper Liloy Beach.

-Liloy subsequently lost large portions of its territory when the separate municipalities of Salug and Tampilisan were created in 1959 and 1978 respectively.
+Liloy subsequently lost large portions of its territory when two separate municipalities were created.

-In 2017, House Bill No. 5040 was introduced in the House of Representatives seeking to carve out a new province from Zamboanga del Norte.
-The proposed Zamboanga Hermosa province was to consist of 12 municipalities and 2 legislative districts that make up the 3rd legislative district of Zamboanga del Norte.
-However, the bill ultimately did not pass the 16th congress.
+By virtue of Republic Act No. 2510 enacted in 1959, eleven barrios were separated to establish Salug.

+By virtue of Batas Pambansa Blg.
+14 approved in 1978, seven barangays were separated to establish Tampilisan.